goToMain/libosdp/doc/libosdp/debugging.rst

     cmake -DCONFIG_OSDP_PACKET_TRACE=on ..
     make

+After, this when you run your application, libosdp will produce a `.pcap` file int the current directory which contains all the packets it decoded from the communication channel.

 Data Trace Builds
 -----------------

 When secure channel is working fine and you are encountering a command level failure, it can be helpful to see the decrypted messages instead of the junk that would get dumped when secure channel is enabled.
-This option allows you to do just that.
+This option dumps the packet just after it was built/decrypted.

 To enable data trace builds, follow these steps: